cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dump.md

 Include large objects in the dump.
 This is the default behavior except when `--schema`, `--table`, or `--schema-only` is specified.
 The `-b` switch is only useful add large objects to dumps where a specific schema or table has been requested.
 Note that blobs are considered data and therefore will be included when `--data-only` is used, but not when `--schema-only` is.

-    > **Note** Greenplum Database does not support the PostgreSQL [large object facility](https://www.postgresql.org/docs/12/largeobjects.html) for streaming user data that is stored in large-object structures.
+> **Note** Cloudberry Database does not support the PostgreSQL [large object facility](https://www.postgresql.org/docs/12/largeobjects.html) for streaming user data that is stored in large-object structures.

 **`-c | --clean`**